PureSolTechnologies/license-maven-plugin/README.md

 =====================================================================
-  maven-license-plugin (PureSol Technologies' Maven License Plugin)
+  license-maven-plugin (PureSol Technologies' License Maven Plugin)
 =====================================================================

 This is a Maven plugin which checks the license settings in all dependencies